carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ### Get a list of equipment
 Given I'm a developer with a Bearer token,<br>

 When I do a request to Equipment API, asking for a list of equipment<br>
 The API will answer with the requested list<br>

 **How it works?**

-At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L11) we are telling the API that we would be able to get a list of equipment.
+At this [code example](https://github.com/agco-fuse/dealership-demo/blob/master/app/scripts/services/apiservice.js#L11) we are requesting the API to get a list of equipment.

 To access this list, it's necessary to make a HTTP Request in the following format: GET /equipment and when the information is returned with success, a list of equipment will be available.